 The Choir of Gonville & Caius College is one of the UK’s leading collegiate choirs, with a world-wide reputation based on its extensive touring and broadcasting, and on its highly acclaimed and imaginative CD recordings.
-The choir consists of around 22 students and 2 Organ Scholars, and is directed by Dr Geoffrey Webber, who is also the Director of Studies in Music.
+The choir consists of around 22 students and 2 Organ Scholars.
 The Choral Awards section has more information for prospective choir members about the choir and how to apply.

 "Their singing is, in short, a delight"